Planning for Your Animal Companions

 Our animal companions are an important part of our families, and we know how much they depend on us.
-That is why it is important for us to make preparations now for their future care in case something happens to us – in order to ensure their well-being and to make their transition to a life without us as stress-free as possible.
+That is why it is important for us to make careful preparations now for their future care in case they outlive us.
+There are steps that you can incorporate into your emergency and long-term planning to ensure that your animal companions will receive the loving care that they are accustomed to and to make the transition as smooth and stress-free as possible.

 The following are some steps you can take to ensure that your animal companions are cared for:

-- Identify one or more people who can come into your home at a moment’s notice to care for and console your animals until their long-term care is set.
-It is important for the person to be familiar with your animals and vice versa.
+- Identify one or more people who can come into your home at a moment’s notice to care for and console your animals until their long-term care is organised.
+It is important for these carers to be familiar with your animals and vice versa.

-- Files should be kept at your home on each of your companions; these files will be helpful in an emergency as well as for finding new homes, if necessary.
-The files should include, at a minimum, names to contact in an emergency; your animals’ names, ages and genders; the name and location of your veterinarian; your animals’ diets, feeding schedules, personalities, likes and dislikes; and a description of their current lifestyle.
-The files should be updated at least once a year, and critical information should be carried in your wallet as well.
+- A file on each of your animals should be kept at your home.
+These will be helpful in an emergency as well as for finding new homes, if necessary.
+Each file should include, at a minimum, the names of people to contact in an emergency; the animal’s name, age, and sex; the name and location of your veterinarian; the animal’s diet, feeding schedule, personality, and likes and dislikes; and a description of their current lifestyle.
+The files should be updated at least once a year, and critical information should be carried in your handbag or wallet as well.

-- Select a long-term caretaker(s) for your animals, which should be someone you trust.
-It is a good idea to name one or more backups, if possible.
+- Nominate a long-term guardian for your animals, which should be someone you trust.
+It is a good idea to name one or more back-ups, if possible.

 - Consult your solicitor to complete your plans.
-You should consider providing for the future of your companion animals in your estate plans.
+You should consider providing for the future of your animal companions in your estate plans.

-- Put an “animals in here” sticker on your door or window for emergencies, especially if you have animals who might hide from strangers.
+- Put an “Animals in Here” sticker on your door or window in case there is an emergency, especially if you have animals who might hide from strangers.

-You can download our free information sheet to guide you on how you can best ensure the well-being of the companion animals you may leave behind once you are gone.
+You can download our free information sheet for more guidance on ensuring the well-being of your animal companions once you are gone.